FattaccioliLab/Background-Removal-Plugin---ImageJ/README.md

 ## Installation tutorial
 ###### Requirement:  [ImageJ (Fiji)](https://imagej.net/software/fiji/downloads) / Apache Maven and Java

+### Directly installing the .jar file as plugin in ImageJ

 You can get the `.jar` of this plugin from the plugins folder [here](https://sites.imagej.net/FattaccioliLab/).

+### From the dedicated Fiji update site

+You can add our update site [[here](https://sites.imagej.net/FattaccioliLab/)](https://sites.imagej.net/FattaccioliLab/) to the Fiji Updater, following this tutorial : [https://imagej.net/update-sites/following](https://imagej.net/update-sites/following)

+### Using Maven

-Or from the project folder with Maven :
+From the project folder with Maven :
 ```bash
 cd  Background-Removal-Plugin---ImageJ
 ```